ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 {: #how-change-os-virtual-server}
 {: faq}

 You can perform an OS reload to change the operating system on your virtual server at any time.
 For more information about OS reloads, see [Reloading the OS](/docs/virtual-servers?topic=bare-metal-reloading-the-os).

+## Why do web pages load slowly on Linux?
+{: #why-web-page-load-slowly-linux}
+{: faq}

+Slow loading web pages can be caused by several issues.

+- Over-utilization of server resources.
+Check your monitoring tools to find any potential bottlenecks in server resources.
+- Configuration file limits with Apache, PHP, or SQL.
+For more information, see [Apache configuration files](https://httpd.apache.org/docs/2.4/configuring.html).
+- Network latency or packet loss.
+   * DoS attack might be targeting services or oversaturating the network.

+For more information about troubleshooting Linux network speed issues, see [Using iPerf to Troubleshoot Speed and Throughput Issues](https://www.ibm.com/cloud/blog/using-iperf-to-troubleshoot-speed-and-throughput-issues?mhsrc=ibmsearch_a&mhq=iperf){: external}.

+## Why do I have RHEL package issues?
+{: #why-rhel-package-issues}
+{: faq}

+If you experience one of the following RHEL package issues, see the possible solutions.

+- Can't download new packages for RHEL servers
+- Can't update packages through YUM
+- Can't connect to internal {{site.data.keyword.cloud}} YUM repositories

+Possible solutions

+   1. Check the connectivity of server with IBM DNS servers.
+      - Verify that the server is using IBM repositories within its /etc/resolv.conf file (10.0.80.11/12).
+      - Test ping DNS server IPS (10.0.80.11 & 10.0.80.12).
+   2. Check whether the private network is pinging.
+A private network is used for YUM updates and downloads, so IBM repositories need to be connected through a private interface.
+   3. Allow the proper IP ranges for the back-end network through your gateway and or security groups.
+For more information, see [Red Hat Enterprise Linux server requirements](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#red-hat-enterprise-linux-server) and [Getting started with IBM security groups](/docs/security-groups?topic=security-groups-getting-started).
+   4. Check your subscription status by using the following commands.

+      - `subscription-manager status`

+      Expected output

+      ```text
+      System Status Details
+      Overall Status: Current
+      ```
+      {: screen}

+      - `subscription-manager identity`

+      If the registration status is “Unknown”, then you need to register the server.
+To register your server, open a [support case](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

+If you need more help, you can [create a case](/docs/virtual-servers?topic=virtual-servers-gettinghelp).